-32.1.1 Overview of Distributed Transaction
+34.1.1 Overview of Distributed Transaction

 A distributed transaction, sometimes referred to as a global transaction, is a set of two or more related transactions that must be managed in a coordinated way.
 The transactions that constitute a distributed transaction might be in the same database, but more typically are in different databases and often in different locations.
-Each individual transaction of a distributed transaction branch.
+Each individual transaction of a distributed transaction is referred to as a transaction branch.